class4kayaker/pelican_pandoc_reader/README.rst

    Mapping of file extensions to Pandoc names for desired formats (i.e. ``markdown+footnotes`` for native markdown with footnotes extension)

+   Note that if a file extension is mapped to None, then the Pandoc reader will not handle that format, even if it would by default.

 PANDOC_ARGS
     Extra command line arguments to be supplied to Pandoc